 (c) They become quarrelsome when they grow up.

-4. Why do children need limits on their behaviour when they live within a secured structure?
+(d) None of these. - Why do children need limits on their behaviour when they live within a secured structure?

 (a) They feel more secure and better.